nkdAgility/azure-devops-migration-tools/docs/index.md

 If you want to sync your GitHub repository then check out [Open-source with VSTS or TFS and Github for better DevOps ](https://nkdagility.com/open-source-vsts-tfs-github-better-devops/).

+Events for the Team:

+- Weekly Architectural Review - Thursday 2100 GMT

+If you want to be added to the community Team then please [fill out this form and request access](http://nkdagility.com/contact)

 ## Support

 You can get free support from the community here and on social media on a best effort basis if folks are available.
 If you are looking for paid support there are a number of consultants that contribute to this project and that are experts in this type of work: